wp-plugins/highlight-search-terms/readme.txt

 = I do not see any highlighting! =

 This plugin has _no_ configuration options page and there is _no_ predefined highlight styling.
-You have to complete step II of the installation process for any highliting to become visible.
+For any highliting to become visible in browsers that do not support HTML5 like Internet Explorer 8 or older, you have to complete step II of the installation process.
 Edit your themes Stylesheet (style.css) to contain a rule that will give you exactly the styling that fits your theme.

 Don't want to edit your themes stylesheet?
 I can highly recommend Automattics own [Custom CSS](http://wordpress.org/extend/plugins/safecss/) plugin!

-= I have no idea what to put in my stylesheet.
+= I want to customise the highlighting but have no idea what to put in my stylesheet.
 Can you give me some examples? =

 Sure!
 See tab [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) for instructions and some examples to get you started.